-Dealers nominating themselves for derivatives house of the year should be strong in at least three asset classes.
-Case studies detailing how the dealer has best met the needs of clients should play a large part in the submissions.
-Tactical and strategic adaptation to regulatory change will be important, as will discussion of new technology initiatives - and risk management, as always, is a key criterion.
-Submissions have to include details of risk management processes and systems, how the firm reacted to difficult market conditions and to regulation, and granular detail on performance.
+Dealers nominating themselves for derivatives house of the year should be strong across a number of asset classes.
+Submissions should include case studies detailing how the dealer has best met the needs of clients.
+Tactical and strategic adaptation to regulatory and market changes will be important, as will discussion of new technology initiatives – and risk management, as always, is a key criterion.
+Submissions must include details of risk management processes and systems, how the firm reacted to difficult market conditions and to regulation, and granular detail on performance.
 We will require evidence to back up claims.
-In addition, customer references should be included - they have often made the difference in deciding the winner.
+In addition, customer references should be included – they have often made the difference in deciding the winner.

 - Interest rate derivatives house of the year